saieshwar/Stock-Trade-API-Hackerrank/README.md

 _name_: This is the user name.

-_stock_symbol_: This is the stock symbol.
+_symbol_: This is the stock symbol.

-_stock_price_: This is the stock price for one stock (upto two places of decimal) at the time of the trade.
+_price_: This is the stock price for one stock (upto two places of decimal) at the time of the trade.
 The stock price is between 130.42 and 195.65inclusive.

 _timestamp_: This is the timestamp for the trade creation given in the format yyyy-MM-dd HH:mm:ss.
 The timezone is EST (UTC -4).